aspose-slides/Aspose.Slides-Documentation/androidjava/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-word/_index.md

 ## **Aspose.Slides and Aspose.Words**

-To convert a PowerPoint file (PPTX or PPT) to Word (DOCX or DOCX), you need both [Aspose.Slides for Java](https://products.aspose.com/slides/androidjava/) and [Aspose.Words for Java](https://products.aspose.com/words/java/).
+To convert a PowerPoint file (PPTX or PPT) to Word (DOCX or DOCX), you need both [title: Aspose.Slides for Android via Java](https://products.aspose.com/slides/androidjava/) and [Aspose.Words for Java](https://products.aspose.com/words/java/).

 As a standalone API, [Aspose.Slides](https://products.aspose.app/slides) for java provides functions that allow you to extract texts from presentations.